8 Free Occupational Therapy CEUs

 - The Older Adult with Visual, Hearing, and Cognitive Impairment

 There are so many more course options to choose from, so be sure to check out their entire course catalogue here.

 Thanks so much to My OT Spot reader Stephanie Thomas for sharing this great organization!

 5. Montana Geriatric Education Center’s Two Free Courses

-The Montana Geriatric Education Center (MTGEC) – affiliated with the University of Montana – offers two free 2-hour online courses on cognitive impairment.
+The Montana Geriatric Education Center (MTGEC) – affiliated with the University of Montana – offers three free 2-hour online courses on cognitive impairment.
 The courses are created for healthcare professionals.